chorus-ai/chorus-extract-upload/README.md

 Different `config.toml` files can be specified by using the `-c` parameter

+### UPLOAD PROCESS
-The general process is 1. create/update journal, and 2. upload files
+There are 2 steps:  1. create/update Journal, and 2. perform actual upload.

-### Create or Update Manifest
+### 1. Create or Update Jounral
 To create or an update journal, the following command can be run.
 ```
 python chorus_upload -c config.toml journal update